jrenaud90/TidalPy/Documentation/structures_x/config/toml_schema.md

 `TidalPy_Configs_x.toml` is the main configuration file for TidalPy's new `_x` system.
 It is generated from `TidalPy.defaultc_x` into the user's TidalPy `Config` directory (next to the legacy `TidalPy_Configs.toml`) on first use and is then user-editable.
 Any new default configuration for the `_x` system belongs in `TidalPy_Configs_x.toml` (through `defaultc_x.py`), not the legacy config.
 Its `[numerical]` section also feeds the shared C++ config singleton used by all `_x` modules (frequency / viscosity / modulus / thickness floors, plus `numerical_floor`, the magnitude a guarded denominator is raised to, and `layer_continuity_rtol`, how closely a layer's inner radius must match the previous layer's outer radius; see [Constants](../../utilities_x/constants.md)).

-Because the per-material defaults supply the EOS and physics models, a world can be specified very compactly by naming only `class`, `type`, and geometry (this is how the bundled `earth_simple` world is written).
+Because the per-material defaults supply the EOS and physics models, a world can be specified very compactly by naming only `class`, `type`, and geometry.

-## Example: Two-Layer Terrestrial World
+## Example: Three-Layer Terrestrial World

-This world relies on per-material defaults: each layer names only its `class`, material `type`, and geometry, and the EOS / rheology / viscosity / melt / cooling / radiogenics come from the matching `[layers.<type>]` blocks of `TidalPy_Configs_x.toml`.
+This world relies on per-material defaults: each layer names only its `class`, material `type`, geometry, and temperature, and the EOS / rheology / viscosity / melt / cooling / radiogenics come from the matching `[layers.<type>]` blocks of `TidalPy_Configs_x.toml`.
+It is the skeleton of the bundled `earth_simple`, which adds the fitted densities, viscosity laws, and mantle rigidity its file comments explain.

 ```toml
 schema_version = "0.2.0"